-- Inability to talk or respond
+- inability to talk or respond

 - burred vision or nystagmus

-- Low blood pressure
+- low blood pressure

 - The patient should be observed by a healthcare provider with resuscitative equipment for recurrence of sedation or respiratory depression for at least 2 hours after flumazenil administration or until the patient is stable.

 Physical dependence on benzodiazepines, can occur after prolonged use of therapeutic doses, or even after a short treatment period in some patients.
 In general, benzodiazepines should be discontinued slowly to minimize symptoms such as:

-- Sleep disturbances and rebound insomnia
+- sleep disturbances and rebound insomnia

-- Elevated anxiety
+- elevated anxiety

-- Blurred vision
+- blurred vision

-- Panic attacks
+- panic attacks